sisoe24/nukeserversocket/README.md

 ## 1.6.
 Settings

-You access the settings from the plugin toolbar.
+You can access the settings from the plugin toolbar.

 - **Mirror To Script Editor**: Allows mirroring the input/output code to the internal script editor.
 - **Format Text**: The script editor output window will receive a formatted version of the code result.
 The available placeholders are: